careerify vs JobScan, how they differ in 2026

 This is the real problem with the JobScan flow, and the ChatGPT flow, and any score-only tool.
 When you rewrite your own CV to maximise match score, it is very tempting to stretch the truth.
 "Implemented SAP" when you really just sat in on a meeting.
 "Led the finance team" when you were one of four controllers.
 Match Rate goes up and the recruiter calls, but the interview exposes it.

 JobScan gives you a score and stops there.
 What happened next?
 Did you get the interview?
 What went wrong?
-The tool does not know and does not ask. careerify tracks each application: sent status, interview invite, follow-up sent, status update.
-We learn from what actually works.
+The tool does not know and does not ask. careerify tracks each application: sent status, interview invite, follow-up sent, your own notes and a per-job timeline.
+You get to see what actually happened, instead of a score with no sequel.

 6. No follow-up email